How can scientists establish an observer-independent science? Embodied cognition, consciousness and quantum mechanics

 Since \textsc{Bob} is also a physical system, there are physical changes internal to him that correlate with his experience of the changes of \textsc{Alice}-as-object, $\obs[B]{\Delta^{\rm e} P_\ell^A}^\to$, which are external to him.
 Such internal physical changes should reflect the external ones.
 So, these changes should also be described in terms of a real probability matrix $P_\ell^B$ that describes \textsc{Bob}'s state at time step $\ell$.
-After experiencing these changes \textsc{Bob}'s state changes to $P_{\ell+1}^B = P_\ell^B +\obs[B]{\Delta^{\rm e} P_\ell^A}$.
+After experiencing these changes \textsc{Bob}'s state changes to $P_{\ell+1}^B = P_\ell^B +\obs[B]{\Delta^{\rm e} P_\ell^A}^\to$ (cf. Eq.~\eqref{em:video-system}).
 Importantly, like in the case of video-systems, the first term in the right hand side of this equation is $P_\ell^B$, not $P_\ell^A$, because \textsc{Bob} remembers his {\em own} previous state not \textsc{Alice}'s.
-In other words, before \textsc{Bob} experiences the changes $\obs[B]{\Delta^{\rm e} P_\ell^A}^\to$, he is in state $P^B_\ell$. \textsc{Bob}'s experience of the changes of \textsc{Alice}-as-object is supported by physical correlates $\Delta^{\rm i} P_\ell^B= \obs[B]{\Delta^{\rm e} P_\ell^A}^\to$---here the superindex ``i'' emphasizes that these changes are internal to \textsc{Bob}-as-subject.
-So, in analogy with mirror property {\bf M1}, we introduce the following observer's property:
+In other words, before \textsc{Bob} experiences the changes $\obs[B]{\Delta^{\rm e} P_\ell^A}^\to$, he is in state $P^B_\ell$. \textsc{Bob}'s experience of the changes of \textsc{Alice}-as-object is supported by physical correlates $\Delta^{\rm i} P_\ell^B = P_{\ell+1}^B - P_\ell^B$---here the superindex ``i'' emphasizes that these changes are internal to \textsc{Bob}-as-subject.
+These internal changes reflect the external ones, so $\Delta^{\rm i} P_\ell^B= \obs[B]{\Delta^{\rm e} P_\ell^A}^\to$.
+So, in analogy with mirror property {\bf M1}, we introduce the following conjecture or observer's property: